drjnkaur/Mr-Spider-Coming/README.md

 Happy girl saw spider came suddenly on it's head then runs to rescue.
 Contributors : Jenny Uppal --> https://github.com/jennycodes18/

-# Problem: when chained more than one animation keyframe to single element
+# Problem: when chained more than one animation keyframe to single element Other keyframe animations don't work second time.
+Can you solve it?
           for example -->

           LINE 29 : animation: movement 1s linear infinite , scare 1s 3s linear infinite , run 2s 4s linear infinite ;